 - School Bus Grave Yard.
 Make plans to visit on Friday because they are closed on the weekend.
 You’re going to want to see the amazing art on these school buses.

 - Loudermilk Boardinghouse.
-I was so disappointed that this was closed when we visited.
-It will be open again shortly; they are renovating the house.
-It’s here you will find over 30,000 Elvis objects – the largest and most unique collection in the world.
+At the Loudermilk Boarding House Museum you will find over 30,000 Elvis objects – the largest and most unique collection in the world.
+Open Fridays and Saturdays.

 - Toccoa Falls.
-This is the attraction on our list that is the most far from 441, but it is still worth a trip to see the 186-ft high waterfall.
+This is the attraction on our list that is the farthest from 441, but it is still worth a trip to see the 186-ft high waterfall.

 - Panther Creek Falls.
 This is a favorite waterfall in the mountains for most Georgia hikers, though you’ll have to work for it.
-The hike is seven-miles round trip, but the reward is monumental.
+The hike is 7 miles round trip, but the reward is monumental.
 Bring your swimsuit in summer for a dip in the water.

 - Tallulah Point Overlook.
-If you just want a view of the gorge without the Park fee then head to this overlook (offered by a little store that’s been around since 1912.)
+If you just want a view of the Tallulah Gorge without the Georgia State Park fee, then head to this overlook (offered by a little store that’s been around since 1912).
 The view is free, but you can’t pass up an RC and moon pie while you are there.

 - Carpenter’s Corner.
 This sweet little unassuming store across from the park entrance pays homage to the old trains that used to run through this area.
 Your kids will love the three rooms dedicated to model trains!